Travel Lawyer List & Free Legal Docs for Travel Agencies

 Let's be frank, chances are you’re not going to end up in a crazy lawsuit, especially if you take proactive actions.
 So, let's help you out and make sure you're being proactive!

-When you start out, you’ll want to make sure you’ve got something in place to limit your liability.
-We’ve discussed some ideas on how to do that in our article with sample travel waivers.
+When you start your travel agency, you’ll want to make sure you’ve got something in place to limit your liability.
+We have some resources for you in our sample travel waivers article.

 Mark Pestronk

 For the record, I’ve never met Mark in person and this is truly an unsolicited shout-out to him.
-I like people that help out new agency owners, and with his resource page and articles in Travel Weekly, he does just that. *high five!*
+I like people that help out new agency owners, and with his resource page and legal column in Travel Weekly, he does just that. *high five!*

 PS.
-Little known fact I discovered while looking for a photo of Mr. Pestronk...
+Little known fact: While looking for a photo of Mr. Pestronk I discovered...
 HE WAS ON JEOPARDY!
 Did quite well too. 🙂

 More Free Legal Documents & Resources for Travel Agencies

-In addition to our travel industry lawyer list, we have a few other fun on the site I'm pretty sure you'll want to check out the rest of HAR's fantastic legal resources.
+In addition to our travel industry lawyer list, I'm pretty sure you'll want to check out the rest of HAR's fantastic legal resources.

 Travel Waivers